appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

           matches-purpose: true
 ```

 **exists**: Boolean indicating whether the content must exist.
 When true, the check passes if at least one document or section matches the documentation filters.
+When false or not set, this check is disabled.

 **min-length**: Minimum required content length in characters.
 The check fails if the content is shorter than this value.
+When not set, this check is disabled.

 **matches-regex**: A regular expression pattern that the content must match.
+When not set, this check is disabled.

 **matches-prompt**: An LLM prompt to evaluate against the content.
 The LLM will assess whether the content satisfies the prompt's criteria.
+When not set, this check is disabled.

 **matches-purpose**: Boolean indicating whether the content should match its defined purpose.
 Requires the document or section to have a purpose defined.
+When false or not set, this check is disabled.

 #### Audit Rules Checks Purpose
 Validate that documentation has defined purposes.